 To prevent such automatic tagging, relying only on manual tags, use -no-auto-tags.
 The effect may be reversed at any point with -auto-tags.
-Unless told otherwise, Cpdf auto-tags text added using -text, -stext and -paras as P, and images as Figure.
+Unless told otherwise, Cpdf auto-tags text as paragraphs P, and images as Figure.

 There are two types of tag we can add manually.
 One kind is used to tag individual pieces of content.
 We do this with a -tag/-end-tag pair.
 Note that nesting is not permitted here.
 For example, let us tag a heading: